metayeti/mINI/README.md

 **Known bugs:**
 - Creating keys containing the `=` character will break the parser upon reading back (read/write will be implemented with escape characters in a future version)
-- Read/write with empty section and key names has inconsistent behavior - read ignores it while write allows it.

 ## Info